 Apart from the above mentioned basic rights, the company has also acted on various issues to promote and facilitate the exercising of shareholders’ rights as follows:

-- The company sends letters of notification to attend shareholders’ meetings to shareholders no less than sixteen days before the meeting date for 2017 sending it at 12 April,2017.
+- The company sends letters of notification to attend shareholders’ meetings to shareholders no less than 13 days before the meeting date for 2019 sending it at 12 April,2019.
 Letters contain schedules for dates, times, places and agendas of the meetings, including data regarding topics requiring resolutions at the meeting.
-The information is also posted at the company’s website in Thai and English for at least one month for 2017 it was posted at 28 March,2017 so shareholders are given a sufficient amount of time to study the information accompanying the meeting before receiving information in the form of documents from the company.
+The information is also posted at the company’s website in Thai and English for at least 22 days for 2019 it was posted at 3 April,2019 so shareholders are given a sufficient amount of time to study the information accompanying the meeting before receiving information in the form of documents from the company.

 - The company has set agendas for the annual shareholder’s meeting for compliance with the principles of corporate good governance as follows: